luapower/website/www/md/get-involved.md

   * __a non-viral license__ - so it doesn't impose restrictions on _other_ modules

-Of course, few modules (in any language) qualify on all fronts, so luapower.com is necessarily an ecclectic mix.
+Of course, few modules (in any language) qualify on all fronts, so luapower.com is necessarily an eclectic mix.
 In any case, if your module collection is too specialized to be added to luapower.com or you simply don't want to mix it in with the others, then keep reading...